joshfix/imagemosaic-stac/README.md

-# STAC Plugin for GeoTools/GeoServer
+# STAC ImageMosaic Store for GeoTools/GeoServer

 ## About